Skip to content

 1 / 1

-The company reports that 99% of the supply is traceable to the mill level.
-An additional point has been awarded as the company has RSPO SSC under SG supply chain certifications.
+The company reports that 99.6% of its supply is traceable to the mill level.
+An additional point has been awarded due to the company's RSPO SSC under SG supply chain certifications.

 • Y